Club Calor: History

-In the summer of 2021, the team returned to compete, at the end of the Torneo Apertura Club Calor reached the championship final, where they were defeated by Aguacateros C.D.
+In the summer of 2021, the team returned to compete, at the end of the Apertura 2021 tournament, Club Calor reached the championship final, where they were defeated by Aguacateros C.D.
 Uruapan.

-In the Apertura 2022, Club Calor won their first official championship by defeating Alebrijes de Oaxaca Premier by 3–2 on the aggregate.
+In the Apertura 2022, Club Calor won their first official championship by defeating Alebrijes de Oaxaca by 3–2 on the aggregate.
 In May 2023 the club was promoted to the Liga Premier – Serie A after obtaining the respective license to participate in that league.

-In 2024 the team returned to Serie B due to improvement work on its stadium in Monclova, due to the lack of a stadium in that city, the team tried to establish itself in León, Guanajuato, where they previously had a reserve team, however, the team was involved in an attempted name change by the Unión de Curtidores club, however, the league did not authorize the move, generating rejection from the fans.
-Finally, for the 2024–25 season, the team was established in San Juan de los Lagos, Jalisco.
+In 2024, the team returned to the Serie B due to improvement work on its stadium in Monclova, due to the lack of a stadium in that city, the team tried to establish itself in León, Guanajuato, where they previously had a reserve team, however, the team was involved in an attempted name change by the Unión de Curtidores franchise, and the league did not authorize the relocation, generating a rejection from the fans.
+Finally, for the 2024–25 season, the team was relocated once more to San Juan de los Lagos, Jalisco.

-On June 2025, the team was relocated from San Juan de los Lagos to Reynosa, Tamaulipas due to the alliance offer launched by a team from that city, and also to facilitate its return to Serie A by being a city with better sporting and urban infrastructure.
+In June 2025, the team was relocated for the fifth time, this time to Reynosa, Tamaulipas, due to the alliance offer launched by a team from that city, and also to facilitate its return to the Serie A by being a city with better sporting and urban infrastructure.
+In July 2026, the Club Calor owners announced the team's departure from Reynosa due to a great breach of contract by the administration that managed the club in the city.
+On July 24, 2026, the club announced the Estadio Olímpico in Oaxtepec, Morelos, as its new home stadium, being its sixth change of venue in the history of the team.